 Millions of boys and girls mastered short, traditional texts about Mom, who was washing the frame.
 But now, these boys and girls grew up and became parents.
 They discovered that times have changed.
 Today’s world boasts countless new strategies that teach children to read.

 One of the best methods is described in Jim Yang’s book “Children Learning Reading”.
-I strongly recommend this course to all parents.
-If you want your child’s journey to reading to be light and easy, then this book is exactly what you need.
+I strongly recommend this PDF guide to all parents.
+If you want your child’s journey to reading to be light and easy, then this ebook is exactly what you need.

 An early approach to reading is a fairly recent phenomenon.
 At the moment, there aren’t any results, seeing as America only jumped on the bandwagon in the last decade.
 However, there are already signs that demand alarm.
 Psychologists tell about the unfortunate children who were taught to read too early and developed problems in their social development.
 These kids have a very hard time fitting in.